emberjs/website/source/blog/2018-08-24-the-ember-times-issue-61.md

 As of version `v2.1.0`, [@jamesarosen](https://github.com/jamesarosen) and [@jmurphyau](https://github.com/jmurphyau) added the `is-empty` helper to the library. 🎉
 This will make our lives easier when checking for empty values in our templates.

-You can have closer look at the change [here](https://github.com/jmurphyau/ember-truth-helpers/commit/cd4147e4ed76dfc5cf585ea87c6e08fcf99b7e16). 👀
+You can take a closer look at the change [here](https://github.com/jmurphyau/ember-truth-helpers/commit/cd4147e4ed76dfc5cf585ea87c6e08fcf99b7e16). 👀

 ---